Forza Motorsport 7 March 2019 Update

-Together with the introduction of new RTR cars in Forza Motorsport 7, we’ve got a new drift-focused cockpit camera option that is designed to improve drifters’ in-car views.
-Accessible from the HUD menu, the Drift Camera is a toggle-able option that, when engaged, allows the cockpit camera to automatically look in the direction of the car when drifting.
+Together with the introduction of new RTR cars in Forza Motorsport 7, we’ve introduced a new drift-focused cockpit camera option that is designed to improve drifters’ in-car views.
+Accessible from the HUD menu, the Drift Camera can be toggled on or off.
+When engaged, the option allows the cockpit camera to automatically look in the direction of the car when drifting.

 The new camera option is available in both cockpit camera view and wheel-less cockpit view and features three different settings that players can tune to their liking.
 Sensitivity controls the ratio of car angle to camera angle.
 Players can increase or decrease this setting to affect how sensitive the camera is to car angle.
 Look Speed controls speed at which the camera moves from its original position towards the direction of travel.
 Reducing this setting will smooth out the camera’s movement due to changes in direction.
 Camera Range controls the width of movement for the camera.
 Reduce this setting to limit the camera’s movement when the car is at peak angle.